The Need to Feed Protected Fat

 Some fatty acids affect fertility.
 For example Stearic Acid (C18) increases follicle size and raises progesterone levels.
 The Omega-6 linoleic acid is required for progesterone production, but too high a level can terminate pregnancy.
 The Omega-3's EPA and DHA are required and essential, yet modern dairy diets are almost always deficient.
 A small amount of DHA can be synthesized from α-linolenic acid found in young grass and to a lesser extent in grass silages, but levels of EPA and DHA in maize, wholecrops, concentrates, cereals and oilseeds fall well below requirement.

 As can be seen in the table above fish oil and young grass both have a high proportion of Omega-3 to Omega-6 fatty acids.
 Grass and linseed are high in Omega-3 oil but in the form of alpha linolenic acid rather than the fertility active Omega-3 oils DHA and EPA.
-Modern dairy diets are deficient in the essential Omega-3's oils, EPA and DHA.
-There are commercially available sources of extruded linseed high in linolenic acid a small amount of which will be converted to DHA in the rumen but only at very low levels usually less than 5%.
+Modern dairy diets are deficient in the essential Omega-3's oils.
+The long chain omega-3 fatty acids DHA & EPA which are only found in high quantities in marine oil increase the production of progesterone, the hormone responsible for embryo implantation.
+There are, commercially available sources of extruded linseed high in linolenic acid a small amount of which will be converted to DHA in the rumen but only at very low levels usually less than 5%.
 The only commercially available source of high levels of DHA and EPA Omega-3's are fish oils, and these do contain very high levels of DHA and EPA.

 Modern dairy diets are deficient in the essential Omega-3's oils, EPA and DHA